ikeda042/CytoMatic4/README.md

 ### Result:

-Figure 6 shows the center axis of the cell in the new basis.
+Figure 6 shows the center axis of the cell in the new basis (4-th polynominal).

 <div align="center">